PostHog/posthog.com/contents/handbook/people/hiring-process/hiring-process.md

 *   Link your Gmail account in Settings if you are in direct contact with candidates - this means any emails you send directly from your inbox will automatically be captured on their Workable record for everyone on the hiring team to see.
 *   When emailing candidates from within Workable, you can select a Template from the drop down bar (and customise it if you want).
 If you find yourself writing the same email, it is worth saving as a template.

-If you receive an application directly emailed to you or if someone contacts us through a non-Workable channel like Slack, you can either:
+If we receive an application via email or if someone contacts us through a non-Workable channel like Slack, we can either:

 *   Forward their email onto our dedicated Workable email address - this is the most effective option.
 *   If you think they are a strong candidate but they didn't email, introduce them directly to us via our careers email address.